-The bill expands the existing "Colorado Student Loan Servicers Act", which applies only to persons who service student loans, by adding a new part 2 covering private lenders, creditors, and collection agencies in connection with those student education loans that are not made, insured, or guaranteed under federal law and that are used for postsecondary education.
-The bill:
+The act expands the existing "Colorado Student Loan Servicers Act", which applies only to persons who service student loans, by adding a new part 2 covering private lenders, creditors, and collection agencies (private education lenders) in connection with those student education loans that are not made, insured, or guaranteed under federal law and that are used for postsecondary education.
+The act:

 - Expands disability discharge requirements so that a borrower or cosigner may be released from repayment obligations if permanently disabled;